ivokabel/ivokabel.github.io/_drafts/2018-01-10-rendering-layered-materials-smooth-refraction-approximation-layered-model.md

 <img src="../images/SRAL/RefractionThroughGeomNormal.svg" alt="" width="500" />
 </p>

-It is *important to keep in mind* that the new model still estimates the whole sub-surface light transport with just one light path and a single scattering event, but the used refraction directions define a path, which is more likely the one through which *the peak amount of energy flows*.
-This makes it a better representative/estimate of the actual total (single-scattered) energy transferred via all refracted paths. *(Comparisons needed!)*
+It should be kept in mind that the new model still estimates the whole sub-surface light transport with just one light path and a single scattering event, but the used refraction directions define a path, which is more likely the one through which *the peak amount of energy flows*. *This makes it a better representative/estimate of the actual total (single-scattered) energy transferred via all refracted paths.* *(Comparisons needed!)*

-It is also important to keep in mind that both models neglect the energy which is reflected from the outer layer back into the medium (*multiple scattering*). *WWL model uses some kind of compensation!...*
+It is also good to remember that both models neglect the energy which is reflected from the outer layer back into the medium (*multiple scattering*). *WWL model uses some kind of compensation!...*

 *Why should my approximation work?...
 The higher the specularity of the outer surface is the better the approximation behaves.
 For rougher surfaces the light is spreads over a wider interval of directions --> the Fresnel behaves differently (especially at grazing angles), the inner layer is lit from wider set of angles --> approximation starts to fail...
 But, at least the amount of transmitted energy should roughly approximate the actual transmission.*